|

 Whether thunder-and-lightning, dreams of real estate riches, or bone-dry turf did this settlement in, no one will likely ever know.
 In any case, it’s very possible there may be other reasons for the break-up.

 Over the course of a year, all but one of the California Amish left for other settlements (with the sole remaining member joining a Mormon group), bringing a swift end to the Amish ‘California experiment’.
-Today, there are no Amish in California today.
+This was one of the few – perhaps the only – settlement attempt the Amish have made in the Golden State.
+There are no Amish in California today.

 (Source: David Luthy’s The Amish in America: Settlements That Failed, 1840-1960.)